Claude Rains: Career

-Rains signed a long-term contract with Warner Bros. on 27 November 1935, with Warner able to exercise the right to loan him to other studios and Rains having a potential income of up to $750,000 over seven years.
+Rains signed a long-term contract with Warner Bros. on 27 November 1935, with Warner able to exercise the right to lend him to other studios and Rains having a potential income of up to $750,000 over seven years.
 He played the villainous role of Prince John in The Adventures of Robin Hood (1938).
 Roddy McDowall once asked Rains if he had intentionally lampooned Bette Davis in his performance as Prince John, and Rains only smiled "an enigmatic smile."
 Rains later revealed to his daughter that he had enjoyed playing the prince as a homosexual, by using subtle mannerisms.
 Rains later credited the film's co-director Michael Curtiz with teaching him the more understated requirements of film acting, or "what not to do in front of a camera."
-On loan to Columbia Pictures, he portrayed a corrupt but honourable U.S. senator in Mr. Smith Goes to Washington (1939), for which he received his first Academy Award nomination as Best Supporting Actor.
+On loan to Columbia Pictures, he portrayed a corrupt but honourable US senator in Mr. Smith Goes to Washington (1939), for which he received his first Academy Award nomination as Best Supporting Actor.
 For Warner Bros., he played Dr. Alexander Tower, who commits murder-suicide to spare his daughter a life of insanity in Kings Row (1942) and the cynical police chief Captain Louis Renault in Casablanca (also 1942).
 On loan again, Rains played the title character in Universal's remake of Phantom of the Opera (1943).